 Split Spindle Version

-To unlock – (From inside)
+Locking the door – (From inside)

 Turn the key in the opposite direction and push the handle down to open.